More than 1000 bacteria species live in your gut. Shocking, I know, but there's no reason to get alarmed.

 - Proper metabolic functions

-A 12 week-long research was done on 60 women with Polycystic ovarian syndrome (PCOS) who took Vitamin D and a probiotic.
+A 12-week-long research done by the Journal of Ovarian Research on 60 women with Polycystic ovarian syndrome (PCOS) showed that combining Vitamin D and a probiotic was mentally beneficial to the women [1].

-This combination leads to a more healthy lifestyle, healthy immune system, and:
+The combination leads to a more healthy lifestyle, a stronger immune system, and:

 - Reduced depression, stress, and anxiety